Annapolis Child Custody Lawyer

-There are two types of custody arrangements for children in Maryland: Legal Custody and Physical Custody.
+After a divorce, there are changes that affect every area of the parties’ lives, including who is responsible for the children.
+There are two types of custody arrangements for children in Annapolis: Legal Custody and Physical Custody.

 Where parties share joint legal custody both parents have an obligation to inform and discuss important issues with the other parent prior to taking any affirmative action.
 As well, both parents must agree on the course of action prior to it being initiated.
 For example, if one parent wants to place the child in psychological counseling, both parents will have to consent to such treatment before any provider will begin therapy.